 Early miscarriages are sadly much more common than you might think.
 It is believed that up to 50% of fertilised eggs do not make it past the first and second week of pregnancy.

-Often women do not even know that they are pregnant during an early miscarriage, as they haven’t yet taken a pregnancy test.
+Often women do not even know that they are pregnant during an early miscarriage, as they haven’t yet taken a pregnancy test, so you might not even notice these early signs and symptoms of a miscarriage.

 After a pregnancy test has shown as positive between 10-20% of pregnancies still end in miscarriage, most of which happen in the first 12 weeks (first trimester).